Why the data shows trans swimming champion Lia Thomas didn’t have an unfair advantage

 “In a way, it was sort of a rebirth," she told Sports Illustrated in an interview this year.
 "For the first time in my life, feeling fully connected to my name and who I am and living who I am."

-It was May 2019 when she began gender-affirming hormone replacement therapy (HRT), which involves taking supplements of estrogen and testosterone to bring their hormones in line with that of a cisgender (or non-transgender) person.
+It was May 2019 when she began gender-affirming hormone replacement therapy (HRT), which involves taking supplements of estrogen or testosterone to bring a trans person’s hormones in line with that of a cisgender (or non-transgender) person.
 This is usually the first step in what's known as "medical" transition, as opposed to social transition (such as changing how you dress).

 Men and women typically have naturally different hormone balances, although there is much variation within each sex.
 As we grow, those hormones cause our bodies to develop in different ways, which is why male athletes tend to perform at higher levels than female athletes.

-Note: This article was amended on 25 March 2022.
-It originally stated that HRT involved taking supplements of estrogen and testosterone to bring a trans person’s hormones in line with that of a cisgender (or non-transgender) person, but that should have read estrogen or testosterone.